samlagle333/miniproject3SamuelLagle/README.md

 ## Description

-This project uses Flask to develop a web application that allows for registering and logging in of user accounts, has a backend SQLlite database for storing data, and allows for blog posting.
+This project uses Flask to develop a web application that allows for registering and logging in and out of user accounts, has a backend SQLlite database for storing data, and allows for blog posting.
+Bootstrap was utilized to create a modul for the blog editing functionality.

 ## Getting Started